Healthdirect Free Australian health advice you can count on.

 • problems communicating

-• problems thinking, planning, and remembering
+• problems with thinking, planning, and memory

 Even if moving to an aged care home is the best choice, you may feel unsettled.

 There are many ways you can help care for your relative or friend living in an aged care home.
-The My Aged Care website has a fact sheet about caring for someone in an aged care home.

 Resources and support